jonohayon/colu-smart-door/README.md

  - 1x Electric door strike
  - A few jumper wires
  - Soldering Iron and Soldering Wire
- - A bit of technical
+ - A bit of technical sense.

 ##First - the server
 So the server is written in NodeJS, which is in one of Heroku's native supported languages (which means that there's no need to install Node at all, which can sometimes be a pain in the ass).